tttmmmyyyy/fixlang/BuiltinLibraries.md

 Raad all characters from a file.

 #### `read_line : IOHandle -> IOResult ErrMsg String`
-Read characters from a IOHandle upto newline/carriage return or EOF.
-The returned string may include newline/carriage return at its end.
+Read characters from a IOHandle upto newline or EOF.
+The returned string may include newline at its end.

 #### `read_bytes : IOHandle -> IOResult ErrMsg (Array U8)`
 Read all bytes from an IOHandle.